 At All Points Fasteners, we sell toggle bolts for industrial applications.
-Our toggle bolts are sold in bulk making them the perfect solution for electrical contractors looking to install ceiling fans or other dynamic objects.
-They can also be used by general contractors to install gutters or blinds.
+Our toggle bolts are sold in bulk, making them perfect for electrical contractors looking to install ceiling fans or other dynamic objects.
+General contractors can also use them to install gutters or blinds.
 We do not sell individual toggle bolts and do not have information on installing toggle bolts for at-home applications like TV mounting.
 Please reach out to us if you have any questions on industrial uses for toggle bolts.

-A toggle bolt drywall anchor has spring-loaded wings that open inside the hollow wall, which enables it to brace against the wall and hold the fastener securely in place.
-The fastener’s wings, which are much larger than the actual bolt, spread the weight of the (fastened) item over a larger area.
-This increases the weight the bolt can secure, compared to a regular bolt.
+A toggle bolt drywall anchor has spring-loaded wings that open inside the hollow wall.
+The wings brace against the wall on the inside, securing the fastener in place.
+The fastener’s wings are much larger than the actual bolt, and they spread the weight of the fastened item over a larger area.
+This increases the weight the bolt can secure compared to a regular bolt.

 Diameters for toggle bolts include:

 When installing a toggle bolt, to keep the plaster from cracking, use two pieces of painter’s tape to mark the spot where you intend to drill.
-The drill bit must have a size slightly larger than the butterfly wings when closed on the toggle bolt.
-For example, use a 3/8″ drill bit to create the hole for a 1/8″ toggle and a 1 1/4″ bit for a 1/2” toggle.
+The drill bit must be slightly larger than the butterfly wings when closed on the toggle bolt.
+For example, use a 3/8″ drill bit to create the hole for a 1/8″ toggle and a 1 1/4″ bit for a 1/2″ toggle.
 Drill through the tape and the wall.
 Then, carefully withdraw the drill bit straight out of the hole and remove the tape.

 |PART #||SIZE||CASE QUANTITY|

 |0020020||3/16″-24 x 2″||100||0020038||1/4″-20 x 6″||100|